booyoungyoon/tripProject/tripProject/README.md

 create sequence board_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --
-create sequence board_comment_seq
-START with 1 INCREMENT by 1 MINVALUE 1;
---
 create sequence destination_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --